bradfrost/atomic-design/chapter-5.md

 #### Design system makers and users
 First things first.
 It's important to recognize that **there will inevitably be people at the organization that help <em>make and maintain</em> the design system, and there will be other people who will be <em>users</em> of the design system**.
 These two groups may not be mutually exclusive, but establishing the roles of makers and users is important.

-When I talk about establishing a more collaborative process like the one I detailed in the last chapter, I inevitably hear people who work at large organizations say, "but Brad, we have hundreds (or thousands) of developers working on our products, so getting all those people to collaborate and contribute like that would be far too difficult."
+When I talk about establishing a more collaborative process like the one I detailed in the last chapter, I inevitably hear people who work at large organizations say, "but Brad, we have hundreds (or even thousands) of developers working on our products, so getting all those people to collaborate and contribute like that would be far too difficult."

 They're likely right.
 It would be ideal if the entire organization adopted more nimble, collaborative processes, but the daunting logistics around such an effort makes it improbable.
 Not everyone in the organization needs to directly contribute to the design system, but someone (or more likely, some people) must take ownership of it.

-**The design system <em>makers</em> are the ones who architect, create, and maintain the system**, and they need to work closely together to ensure that the system is smart, flexible, scalable, and addresses the needs of the business and users. **The design system <em>users</em> are the teams across the organization who will take the system and employ its interface patterns to specific applications**.
+**The design system <em>makers</em> are the ones who architect, create, and maintain the system**, and they need to work closely together to ensure that the system is smart, flexible, scalable, and addresses the needs of the users and business. **The design system <em>users</em> are the teams across the organization who will take the system and employ its interface patterns to specific applications**.

-**The design system <em>makers</em> and design system <em>users</em> need to maintain a close working relationship** to ensure the patterns defined within the system serve the needs of the applications and all documentation is clear. **Makers provide a birds-eye perspective of the entire ecosystem the design system serves, while users provide an on-the-ground perspective focused on the application of the system**.
+**The design system <em>makers</em> and design system <em>users</em> need to maintain a close working relationship** to ensure the patterns defined within the system serve the needs of the applications and all documentation is clear. **Makers provide a birds-eye perspective of the entire ecosystem the design system serves, while users provide an on-the-ground perspective focused on the applications of the system**.
 Both perspectives are critical to the success of the design system, which is why it's so important for makers and users to have a healthy relationship that involves frequent communication and collaboration.

 #### Who are the design system makers?
 Who updates the design system?
 Who approves changes?
 Who interfaces with the users of the design system to make sure it's addressing their needs?
 Who gets to decide which patterns stay, go, or need tweaked?

 The answers to these questions **will very much depend on the size and setup of your organization**.

 **Large organizations** like Salesforce maintain an official *design systems team*, which currently includes about a dozen full-time employees last I heard.
 That dedicated team is responsible for governing the design system and making sure it's meeting the needs of the myriad internal product teams, as well as external developers that build things on the company's platform.
-When a design system is serving literally thousands of  users, it's a smart idea to dedicate at least a few full-time employees to maintain the system.
+When a design system is serving literally thousands of  users, it's a smart idea to dedicate at least a few full-time employees to manage and grow the system.

 {% include figure.html src="../images/fpo.png" caption="" %}